-- e.
+- c.
 Locate the screw hole on the right side wall of the panel.
 See Figure 2 (screw).
-Line up the assembled communicator with the right side wall of the quad band - bied communicator with the right side wall of the panel and, using the screw provided, secure the mounting bracket to the panel.f.
-Attach the other end of the PC-LINK cable to the communicator (red wire goes on the right-hand pin - communicator (red wire goes on the right-hand pin of the communicator PC-LINK header (see Figure 3)). - g.
+Line up the assembled communicator with the right side wall of the panel and, using the screw provided, secure the mounting bracket to the panel. - d.
+Attach the other end of the PC-LINK cable to the communicator (red wire goes on the right-hand pin of the communicator PC-LINK header (See Figure 3)). - e.
 Using light pressure (finger tight only), attach the supplied white quad band whip antenna to the threaded antenna connection point at top of the panel.

-WARNING! - 3G2080(R)/TL2803G(R) modules are power limited.
+WARNING! - The TL280(R) module is power limited.
 Do not route any wiring over the circuit board.
 Maintain at least 1in.
 (25.4mm) separation between circuit board and wiring.
-A minimum of 1⁄4 in.
+A minimum of 1/4 in.
 (7mm) separation must be maintained at all points between non-power limited wiring and power limited wiring.

-- 3. To electrically connect the communicator to the panel, perform the following steps (See Figure 3). - Disconnect both AC power and battery connections from the panel, and disconnect telephone line. - b.
-Confirm that the SIM card is inserted in the holder and locked.
+- 3. To electrically connect the communicator to the panel, perform the following steps (See Figure 3). - a.
+Disconnect both AC power and battery connections from the panel, and disconnect telephone line.